 house, and the garden itself was lovely, even though many of its blooms were

 spent.
 A very short walk downhill from one end

-of it brought us to the river about which Robert Burns wrote in "Ye Banks an'
+of the garden brought us to the river of which Robert Burns wrote in "Ye Banks an'

 Braes o' Bonnie Doon."
 After a wonderful night's sleep, we awoke to a